Place the bowl and whisk attachment for a stand mixer into the freezer to chill.

-Assemble the cakes.
-Spring-loaded ice cream scoops, if you have them, work well to fill these cakes.
+Spring-loaded ice cream or cookie scoops if you have them, work well to fill these cakes.

-Divide the whipped cream between the 12 cups, roughly 3 tablespoons per cup.
-Place it on top of the cream cheese layer, and smooth it to fill the top of the muffin cup.
+Top each cake with maple whipped cream, dividing the cream between them - it will be roughly 3 tablespoons per cake.
+Smooth the cream to fill the top of the muffin cup.

-Cover the top of the muffin pan and assembled cakes with a sheet of plastic wrap and put it in the fridge to chill overnight.
+Cover the top of the muffin pan and assembled cakes with a sheet of plastic wrap and refrigerate the pan overnight or for 8 hours.

 Leftover cakes can be covered and stored in the fridge for up to 3 days.
-Makes 12 cakes.
+Makes 12 mini icebox cakes.